Understanding Parent/Child Dimensions

 - The Parent Dimension drop-down list to the left

 - The Child Dimension drop-down list to the right

-Based on the selected Parent Dimension Value, the Child Dimension button's pick list only shows only Dimension Values defined as belonging to the Parent Dimension Value
+Based on the selected Parent Dimension Value, the Child Dimension button's pick list shows only Dimension Values defined as belonging to the Parent Dimension Value.

 In the example above, "wine accessory" is highlighted and the values in the corresponding Child Dimension's pick list are only wine accessories.
 The "bottle opener" is the selected as Child Dimension Value and its Metric Chart is displayed above.